cyberbotics/webots/docs/guide/web-animation.md

 Please refer to [this section](web-scene.md#how-to-embed-a-web-scene-in-your-website).

+### Programming interface

+The web animation is played by a web component from the [WebotsAnimation.js] package called `webots-animation`.

+To play the animation automatically, the `playWhenReady` attribute of the web component has to be set to `true` before the loading of the page.

+By default, the name of the X3D and JSON files will be deduced from the HTTP URL, but the `title` attribute of the web component can be used to define a custom name.

+For more complex interaction with the web component, the following functions are available:
+* `active()`: return `true` if there is already a animation loaded by the web component, `false` otherwise.
+* `close()`: close the current animation.
+* `setNames(name)`: set the name of both the JSON and X3D file for the next animation to be loaded.
+  * `name`: the name used by both file.
+* `play(mobileDevice)`: load and play the animation.
+If no filenames were specified, it will try to guess them from the HTTP URL or take the `title` attribute if present.
+  * `mobileDevice`: boolean variable specifying if the application is running on a mobile device.

 ### Limitations

 The animation file contains only modifications over the following fields:  - `LED.color`  - `Material.diffuseColor`  - `Material.emissiveColor`  - `TextureTransform.translation` (only for the [Track](../reference/track.md) node)  - `Transform.rotation`  - `Transform.translation` The other VRML97 fields are not recorded in the animation file.